kkweli/AfricanCapitals/README.md

 - `GET /health` - Health check endpoint
 - `GET /african-capitals` - Get African countries and their capitals grouped by region
+- `GET /api/v1/economic-data` - Get economic data for all African countries
+- `GET /api/v1/economic-data/{country_code}` - Get economic data for a specific country
+- `GET /api/v1/map-data` - Get GeoJSON data for all African countries
+- `GET /api/v1/map-data/{country_code}` - Get GeoJSON data for a specific country
+- `GET /api/v1/country-profile/{country_code}` - Get comprehensive profile for a specific country

+## WebGL Map Visualization

+The application includes an interactive WebGL map that visualizes:

+- African countries with their boundaries
+- Capital cities with markers
+- Economic data with hover tooltips
+- Detailed country profiles with key sector breakdowns

+To access the map, simply open the root URL in your browser after starting the application.

 ## Scaling and Production Readiness